-Cañon City houses BLM’s largest wild horse and burro holding facility, and is one of five facilities in the nation with a Wild Horse Inmate Program (WHIP).
+Cañon City houses the BLM’s largest wild horse and burro holding facility and is one of five facilities in the nation with a Wild Horse Inmate Program (WHIP).

-The WHIP program offers trained horses to people who may not have the experience, time, or the facilities to train an animal on their own.
-The WHIP program was formed in 1986 and was the first of its kind.
-The facility takes in horses from throughout the country and can hold up to 3,000 wild horses and burros.
+The WHIP offers trained horses to people who may not have the experience, time or facilities to train an animal on their own.
+It was formed in 1986 and was the first of its kind.
+The facility takes in animals from throughout the country and can hold up to 3,000 wild horses and burros.

-The inmates also benefit by learning meaningful and marketable work experience they can use when they are released.
-On average seven to 10 horses are trained every month and are ready to be adopted.
+The inmates benefit by learning meaningful and marketable work experience they can use when they are released.
+On average, seven to 10 horses are trained every month and are ready to be adopted.

 All adoptions are by appointment only at the East Cañon Complex.
 Approved adopters must be onsite by 9 a.m.
 Please contact 719-269-8500 to make an appointment.